ilyaivanov07/CDC_Stroke_App/README.md

 ## CDC POST DISCHARGE STROKE PATIENT DATA REPORTING APP - PHASE 2

-To add synthetic patients to the SMART on FHIR server, the following script should be run:

-/home/student/CDC-Post-Discharge/generated_data/addStrokePatients.sh

 To run the app in the VM:
 1.   open terminal
 2.   ./start-strokeservice.sh